Medical Records Scanning

 At healthcare organizations, paper and printer ink are often among the top costs of doing business as each employee uses up to 10,000 pieces of paper per year in their daily work.
 Your staff also spends precious time dealing with all of that paper, including sorting, stacking, filing, and tracking down documents.

 Plus, a medical office is legally required to archive records for several years.
-Even as new paperwork joins your massive mountain of documents, the old paperwork is still sitting there for at least 7 years under U.S. healthcare data preservation laws.
+Even as new paperwork joins your massive mountain of documents, the old paperwork sits there for at least another 7 years under U.S. healthcare data preservation laws.

 If you’re looking for a way to reduce your healthcare company’s reliance on paper, improve patient care, and use your limited resources wisely, keep reading.
 Below, we’ll discuss the major challenges of paper document storage and provide options for transitioning to a medical records scanning process.
-This guide will help your organization make the change with confidence.
+This guide will help your organization make the change to digitizing your medical records with confidence.

 Chapter II